 In addition, there are circumstances where it may not be appropriate to use a FMP.
-This will be determined when reviewing the circumstances of the non-compliance against our enforcement factors.
+This will be determined when reviewing the circumstances of the non-compliance against our enforcement factors or the Lord Advocate's Guidelines.

 What to expect in a FMP notice of intent